sbci-brain/SBCI_Pipeline/README.md

 Otherwise, steps for installing some of the prerequisite software are included later in this document.

+It's recommended that you create a `.bashrc_sbci` file in your home folder and add these lines (along with others mentioned below) to a `.bashrc_sbci` file so that you can source it everytime the pipeline is sent to a cluster.
+See the section **Using a Bashrc File** for more information.

 ### Setting up the Python Environment

-The following commands set up a clean Python 2.7 environment with all the neccesary packages installed.
+If you have Anaconda installed (either through a module or manually, see below), the following commands set up a clean Python 2.7 environment with all the neccesary packages installed.
 If a module is not available (or undesired), it's possible to download the latest anaconda2 here: https://repo.anaconda.com/archive/

 ```
 conda create -n sbci python=2.7